echoDaveD/ehs_sentinel_hacs_integration/README.md

 See that all Settinmgs from Baud Rate, Databits, parity, Stopbits are similar to those:
 ![alt text](ressources/images/image.png)

-## F1/F2 Connectionfor rs485 Adapter
+## F1/F2 Connection for rs485 Adapter

 Documantation copied from https://wiki.myehs.eu/wiki/F1/F2_connector